 ❌ Cons – May leak if not assembled properly

 If saving on water and energy is your top priority, this one’s for you.
-It only uses 2.85 gallons of water per cycle and 200 kWh per year – which is 61% less energy than most dishwashers.
+It uses about 200 kWh per year, which is significantly lower than many full-size dishwashers..

-It requires no permanent setup (comes with a quick-connect adapter that fits standard-sized kitchen faucets) and is super easy to operate.
+It requires no permanent setup (it comes with a quick-connect adapter that fits standard-sized kitchen faucets) and is super easy to operate.

 The Edge Star includes essential accessories: a dish rack, cup shelf, and cutlery basket – all you need to organize your dishes and utensils optimally.